Principles for a Digital Future

 For this reason, the principles in this document are relevant to everyone working in public services, not just those working in ICT departments.”

-Building on the NAO report Delivering successful IT-enabled business change, a report on the common causes of failure of public sector ICT projects, pulling together the main findings from their series of recent reports on ICT project failures in Scotland and to offer recommendations to avoid them in the future.
+Building on the NAO report Delivering successful IT-enabled business change they identify the common causes of failure of public sector ICT projects, pulling this together with the main findings from their series of recent reports on ICT project failures in Scotland and to offer recommendations to avoid them in the future.

 Mostly these are common sense project management practices: to clearly identify the need and benefits, understand and appreciate the likely complexity, identify people with the right skills and experience, and break the project down into manageable steps, and critically: